kailinwei/using-OBS/docs/configuration.md

 Then, a window appears to ask you choosing the Base(Canvas) Resolution and the FPS.

 >* Base(Canvas) Resolution means the resolution of the space you use to layout your overlays in OBS.
 In general, the bigger the number, the better the video quality.
 However, when you are using streaming function, the high resolution may cause lagging problems.
 It is recommended to use a **16:9** aspect ratios.
-Hence, the resolutions of  **1920 x 1080** and **1280 x 720** are recommended.  </br>
+Hence, the resolutions of  **1920 x 1080** and **1280 x 720** are recommended.
 >* FPS stands for frame per second, which means how fast a image is shown.
 60FPS looks smooth when streaming, but it require extra work from your GPU or CPU to keep up.
 If you have a solid stream PC and the upload speed to match, 60FPS is recommended, because it look better.
 If not, 30 FPS is a reliable choices as it provide a clean video.

-In this instruction, we set Base(Canvas) Resolution or 1920 x 1080, and FPS for "Either 60 or 30 but prefer 60 when possible" which is more flexible choice.
+In this instruction, we set Base(Canvas) Resolution for 1920 x 1080, and FPS for "Either 60 or 30 but prefer 60 when possible" which is more flexible choice.

 **2.** Click **Next** after you finishing choose the setting.
 ![_image1.2.2_](https://github.com/kailinwei/using-OBS/blob/gh-pages/assets/images/task1.2.2.png?raw=true "Setting click Next")

 After that, a window pops up to set up your streaming information.
 You can choose your streaming services, server and the video bitrate.

 Video bitrate means how many bits of data you are sending and the speed they are being sent.
 It should be determined by video resolution, video frame rate, upload bandwidth available and more.
-You can use this table to determine the bitrate to use:
+You can use this table to choose bitrate:

 |      |**Video Bitrate**  |**Audio Bitrate**  |**Resolution**  |
 |:---:|:---:|:---:|:---:|